Keinberger/sol-governed-nft-marketplace/README.md

 This contract is designed to be upgradeable.

-* For a detailed documentation of the functionality and code of the NftMarketplace contract see [NftMarketplace-Documentation](./docs/NftMarketplace.md)
+* For a detailed documentation of the functionality and code of the NftMarketplace contract see [NftMarketplace Documentation](./docs/NftMarketplace.md)

 ### NftMarketplaceGovernor